GaoangLiu/GaoangLiu.github.io/_posts/2020/2020-09-14-Minimum-Spanning-Tree.md

 // Prints shortest paths from src to all other vertices int Graph::cost_of_mst() {
-  // Create a priority queue to store visited vertices. priority_queue<pii, vector<pii>, greater<pii>> pq;
+  // Create a priority queue to store visited vertices.
+  // Item is a pair <weight, node id>
+  priority_queue<pii, vector<pii>, greater<pii>> pq;

   int cost = 0, src = 0; // Taking vertex 0 as source

+  // Vector `parent` is used to  print out Tree edges from source 0
-  vector<int> key(V, INF), parent(V, -1);
+  // Vector `key` for storing weights to calculate cost vector<int> key(V, INF), parent(V, -1);
   vector<bool> visited(V, false);